 English Writing Tip: Don’t Forget Conjunctions + Transitions

-Do you want to improve your English writing?
-One quick way to do that is to review conjunctions and transitions.
-They can connect clauses (parts of a sentence), sentences, or paragraphs.
 If you don’t use them, your writing will not be connected, and won’t “flow.”
-All good writers, in any language use these kinds of words to help their readers out!
+All good writers, in any language, use these kinds of words to help their readers out!
 Are you ready to level up your English writing?
-Let’s go with these English writing tip!
+Let’s go with this English writing tip!